The Human Flourishing Mandate

 $0.095

-Out the door to vetted grantees in the originating jurisdiction.
-Recovered funds return to grant capital, never to JIL.
+Out the door to Attestyx-verified grantees in the originating jurisdiction.
+Recovered funds return to grant capital, never to JIL Tech and never to Global Hands' general fund.

 The flow is the law.
 No human approves the 10% allocation, no committee picks the vaults, no quarter is skipped.
 The protocol books the profit and routes the allocation in the same transaction.
 Every step is publicly visible on the transparency dashboard.